 My main reason for pursuing a college degree is to be able to learn skills required to secure a good job after graduation.
 My decision to attend college came from the experience I had working as a receptionist at a doctor’s office.
 Making minimum wage was good enough for me at the time, until I became friends with a guy that works in the IT department.
 Becoming friends with the IT guy exposed me to his lifestyle, that is, becoming his friend gave me the opportunity to learn that he was making three times what I earn, and he seemed to live a very comfortable life.
 After learning that his skills and his college degree was the reason why he earned more money, I decided to enroll into college, with the hope of learning the skills required to earn more money in the future.
 When I saw Deresiewicz’s topic, “The disadvantages of an elite-education,” I became very curious to know why an elite education would have any disadvantage not to mention disadvantages, because I always thought that elite students are blessed with all the opportunity a higher education can give.

 When I started reading Deresiewicz’s article, I read it from the view that students that went to elite schools get better jobs than non-elite schools and they live a richer and happier life.
 I also read this article from the view that Ivy League students have more career opportunities than someone like me who went to a non-Ivy League school, but my curiosity of why an elite school would have disadvantages persisted until I got to the 17th and 18th paragraph of Deresiewicz’s article, I began to appreciate the opportunities I have as a non-elite student.
-The opportunity not to be rich whom I as a non-elite student have taken for granted, is what Deresiewicz called one of the disadvantages of an elite education.
-For example, Deresiewicz, changed the lens, I brought to this article, when he asked,
+The opportunity not to be rich whom I as a non-elite student have taken for granted, is what Deresiewicz called one of the disadvantages of an elite education. [good – so part of Deresiewicz ‘s argument changed the way you think about your own educational opportunities] For example, Deresiewicz, changed the lens, I brought to this article, when he asked,

 “How can I be a schoolteacher—wouldn’t that be a waste of my expensive education?
 Wouldn’t I be squandering the opportunities my parents worked so hard to provide?
 What will my friends think?
 How will I face my classmates at our 20th reunion, when they’re all rich lawyers or important people in New York?
 And the question that lies behind all these: Isn’t it beneath me?
 So a whole universe of possibility closes, and you miss your true calling.”
 (Deresiewicz, 17th paragraph)